oplS17projects/Labyrinth/README.md

 The game logic takes input from the keyboard and from the game field and directs the field and the music player in changing state corresponding to events both on the field (hitting a maze wall) and from the user (keyboard).
 The game logic will most likely be implemented as a procedure that takes in a series of arguments and calls a procedure or procedures to change the state of the playing field.
 This is an example of functional programming, because the output of the game logic procedure is solely dependent on the inputs and does not produce any side effects.

 The playing field is implemented as a world using the 2hdtp teachpack.
 It has a background image, maze image, blob image, and time-passed display on it.
 The maze image is constructed using data from the maze object, the blob is a sprite that moves through the maze, and the time-passed display displays how long the player has been playing the game.
 The music player is an object that takes a list of music files(track) and has the following methods.
-  -play: takes the name of a music file and finds the corresponding entry in the track using member? to find the first ocurrence of the name and using first to extract this from the list and plays it once.
+- play: takes the name of a music file and finds the corresponding entry in the track using member? to find the first ocurrence of the name and using first to extract this from the list and plays it once.
-  -playlist: takes a list of music files and uses for each to call play on each element in the list in order one by one.
+- playlist: takes a list of music files and uses for each to call play on each element in the list in order one by one.
-  -loop: takes the name of a music file and a count and while the count is greater than 0 counts down and plays what it is given(a playlist or a single file).
+- loop: takes the name of a music file and a count and while the count is greater than 0 counts down and plays what it is given(a playlist or a single file).
 Each time it is played, the count is set! to one less than itself to keep track of how many times it has played.